Steampunk HQ – Oamaru, NZ

 We loved the fox-fur; leather and lace clad Miss Purple.
 Her personality enveloped us the moment we entered her shop.
 You’ve probably noticed I’m not huge on taking photos of people, so even I was surprised when I immediately asked if I could photograph her.

 Miss Purple immediately explained the Victoriana/Punk origins of Steampunk dressing, using her layers as examples of how to put together an outfit.
-If we’d had more time and it wasn’t so cold she would have layered us up with leather overskirts and corsets.
-If I’d had a bigger bag I would have been tempted into buying a pair of boots.
+If we’d had more time and it wasn’t so cold I would have happily but on a dress and let Miss Purple layer it with leather overskirts and corsets.
+I left the store wishing I had a bigger bag as I was loving the footwear collection.